 Information concerning deliveries to Arica some 30 years ago

-On 8 March, Skellefteå District Court announced its verdict on the dispute relating to Boliden’s deliveries to Arica, Chile in the mid-1980s.
-The Court found that Boliden has no liability to pay damages.
-This confirms Boliden’s assessment that the deliveries were made with care and in consultation with the Swedish authorities and after authorisation from the Chilean authorities.
+On 27 March, the Court of appeal in Umeå announced its verdict on the dispute relating to Boliden’s deliveries to Arica, Chile in the mid-1980s.
+The Court found, similar to Skellefteå District Court, that Boliden has no liability to pay damages.
+Boliden’s assessment is, which was confirmed by the verdict from Skellefteå District Court, that the deliveries were made with care and in consultation with the Swedish authorities and after authorisation from the Chilean authorities.
+Furthermore, there is no link between the smelter sludge and the arsenic exposure that the individuals in question claim to have suffered.

 Boliden – a player in the global metals industry